History of the Mediterranean region: Hellenistic period

 In the northernmost part of ancient Greece, in the ancient kingdom of Macedonia, technological and organizational skills were forged with a long history of cavalry warfare.
 The hetairoi (Companion cavalry) was considered the strongest of their time.
 Under Alexander the Great, this force turned east, and in a series of decisive battles, it routed the Persian forces and took over as the dominant empire of the Mediterranean.
 Their Macedonia empire included present-day Greece, Bulgaria, Egypt, the Phoenician lands and many other basin regions of the Mediterranean and Asia Minor.

 The major centres of the Mediterranean at the time became part of Alexander's empire as a result.
 His empire quickly disintegrated, and the Middle East, Egypt, and Greece were soon again independent.
 Alexander's conquests spread Greek knowledge and ideas throughout the region.

+Research indicates that between 1,500 BC and 200 BC, the sea level was around 2.5 metres below current levels and rose rapidly to present levels between 200 BC and 200 AD.

 Roman–Carthaginian rivalry

 These eastern powers soon began to be overshadowed by those farther west.
 In North Africa, the former Phoenician colony of Carthage rose to dominate its surroundings with an empire that contained many of the former Phoenician holdings.
 However, it was a city on the Italian Peninsula, Rome, that would eventually dominate the entire Mediterranean basin.
 Spreading first through Italy, Rome defeated Carthage in the Punic Wars, despite Hannibal's famous efforts against Rome in the Second Punic War.

 After the Third Punic War, Rome then became the leading force in the Mediterranean region.
 The Romans soon spread east, taking Greece, and spreading Latin knowledge and ideas throughout the place.
 By this point the coastal trading cultures were thoroughly dominant over the inland river valleys that had once been the heart of the great powers.
 Egyptian power moved from the Nile cities to the coastal ones, especially Alexandria.
 Mesopotamia became a fringe border region between the Roman Empire and the Persians.